Best Gusto Alternatives in 2026

 Why teams look for Gusto alternatives

 Gusto's pricing has increased significantly.
-The Simple plan starts at $40/month plus $6/employee/month, for a 10-person team that's $100/month.
+The Simple plan starts at $49/month plus $6/employee/month (raised from $40/month in March 2026), for a 10-person team that's $109/month.
 The Plus plan ($80/month + $12/employee) is required for time tracking, PTO policies, and next-day direct deposit, pushing a 10-person team to $200/month.
+See our Gusto pricing breakdown for every tier.
 Many small business owners find that number hard to justify once they realise how little of Gusto's feature set they actually use.

-The most common reasons teams switch: (1) pricing is high relative to what they use; (2) customer support has declined, wait times for phone support have increased and the chat support quality is inconsistent; (3) contractor payments are only included in the Contractor-only plan ($6/contractor/month) or the Plus plan; (4) international payroll requires upgrading to Gusto Global, which adds significant cost; (5) the interface is clean but the mobile experience is weaker than newer alternatives.
+The most common reasons teams switch: (1) pricing is high relative to what they use; (2) customer support has declined, wait times for phone support have increased and the chat support quality is inconsistent; (3) contractor payments are only included in the Contractor-only plan ($35/month base plus $6/contractor) or the Plus plan, see our Deel vs Gusto comparison if you pay contractors abroad; (4) international payroll requires upgrading to Gusto Global, which adds significant cost; (5) the interface is clean but the mobile experience is weaker than newer alternatives.

 Before switching, audit what you actually use in Gusto.
 Most teams under 15 employees use payroll runs, direct deposit, W-2/1099 filing, and basic PTO tracking.
 That shortlist of features is your evaluation checklist for any alternative.